The Ultimate Guide To The Best Car Emergency Kit

 Now you have an awesome car emergency kit!
 But there is still one more critical task left to complete.
 To stay prepared, you’ll need a plan to keep your kit updated.
 The goal is threefold:

 - Periodically review and make adjustments to your supplies as your situation changes

-- Track items with expiration dates and replace them before they expire
+- Track items with an expiration date and replace them before they expire

-- Recharge any emergency gear that has to be charged
+- Recharge any emergency gear with a battery

-This is one reason why I think an inventory is so helpful.
-It’s a lot easier to check a spreadsheet or written list than to unpack your entire kit.
-If you include expiration dates when making your inventory, it’s effortless to see what needs to be replaced.
-You can even make it automatic with a calendar reminder to check your inventories every six months.
+Keeping an inventory is helpful because it’s easier to check a spreadsheet or list than unpacking your entire kit.
+If you include expiration dates, then it’s effortless to see what you need to replace.
+You can even make it automatic with a calendar reminder every six months.